-The total number of homicides recorded by the police rose by 2% (to 736 offences).
-However, recent trends are affected by the recording of exceptional incidents with multiple victims such as the terrorist attacks in London 3 and Manchester, and events at Hillsborough in 19894.
+The total number of homicides recorded by the police rose by 0% (to 726 offences).
+However, recent trends are affected by the recording of exceptional incidents with multiple victims such as the terrorist attacks in London and Manchester, and events at Hillsborough in 1989.

 If these cases are excluded we can provide a more consistent comparison of recorded homicides over time.
-In this case, the latest figures show 74 more homicides than the previous year, a 12% rise to 701 offences.
+In this case, the latest figures show 64 more homicides than the previous year, 10% rise to 691 offences.
 This continues an upward trend in homicides since March 2014, indicating a change to the long-term decrease over the previous decade (Figure 4).